-Regardless of whether a project anticipates using federal funds as a funding source, all proposed projects must include the following DCA requirements:
+Regardless of whether a project anticipates using federal funds as a funding source, ALL proposed projects must include the following DCA requirements:

-- Mobility Disabled units: At least 5% of the total units (but no less than one unit) must be equipped for the mobility disabled, including for wheelchair restricted residents. - Roll-in showers: 40% of mobility units must have roll-in showers.
-Mobility units with more than one bathroom must have at least one bathroom with a roll-in shower. - Hearing and Sight-Impaired: At least an additional 2% of the total units (but no less than one unit) must be equipped for hearing and sight-impaired residents.
-To provide hearing and sight-impaired accessibility, HUD recommends compliance with ICC/ANSI A117.1 Section 1006, which includes audio and visual notification on fire alarms and at the primary unit - 5% and 2% requirement: The same unit cannot be used to satisfy the 5% and 2% requirement. - Qualified Accessibility Consultant: Each project selected for allocation is required to retain a qualified accessibility consultant to monitor the project for accessibility compliance.
-The Consultant cannot be a member of the proposed Project Team nor have an Identify of Interest with any member of the proposed project team.
+- Mobility Disabled At least "5%" of the total units (but no less than one unit) must be equipped for the mobility disabled, including wheelchair restricted residents. - Roll-in showers Must be incorporated into "40%" of these units (but no less than one unit).
+Mobility units with "more than one bathroom" must have at least one bathroom with a roll-in shower. - Hearing and Sight-Impaired At least an additional "2%" of the total units (but no less than one unit) must be equipped for hearing and sight-impaired residents. - To provide hearing and sight-impaired accessibility, HUD recommends compliance with ICC/ANSI A117.1 Section 1006, including audible and visual notification on fire alarms and audio and visual notification system at the primary unit entrance. - 5% and 2% requirement.
+The same unit cannot be used to satisfy the 5% and 2% requirement. - Qualified Accessibility Consultant Each project selected for allocation is required to retain a qualified accessibility consultant to monitor the project for accessibility compliance.
+The Consultant cannot be a member of the proposed Project Team nor have an "Identify of Interest" with any member of the proposed Project Team. - Developers must contact the qualified accessibility consultant directly and contract to provide the accessibility compliance services.
+All report must include a certification that the report was prepared by an individual who meets qualifications to be considered a "qualified" accessibility consultant as required by the QAP.